matrix-org/synapse/docs/workers.md

 ```

 Note that if running multiple media repositories they must be on the same server
-and you must configure which single instance to run the background tasks, e.g.:
+and you must configure a single instance to run the background tasks, e.g.:

 ```yaml
     media_instance_running_background_jobs: "media-repository-1"